 When does the harvest start?
-Wine festivals.
+Wine festivals in Spain.

 As if it were a migratory bird, the harvest progresses through Spain without delay in just over two intense months.